introcp/2025/README.md

     -   **PXX** (e.g., `P00`, `P01`): Theory lectures on Python.
     -   **EXX** (e.g., `E00`, `E01`): Exercise collections.

-    The ID for each lecture corresponds to the internal course timetable.
+    The ID for each lecture corresponds to the internal course timetable (see Google Spreadsheet).
 Within each folder, the typical structure is:

     -   `img/`: A directory for images used in the notebook.
     -   `<ID>-Title-of-the-Lecture.ipynb`: The source notebook file.
     -   `<ID>-Title-of-the-Lecture.slides.html`: Auto-generated HTML slides.
     -   `<ID>-Title-of-the-Lecture.pdf`: Auto-generated PDF slides.

 -   `docs/`: The output directory where the generated website (built by Jupyter Book) is stored.
 This directory is served by GitHub Pages.

 -   `scripts/`: A collection of Python and shell scripts for automating tasks like converting notebooks to slides and finalizing the website.

 -   `exercises/`: A indipendent subrepository for creating, managing, and generating programming collections of exercises.

 ## 2. Course Materials